ironhack-labs/lab-html-ironskydive-1/README.md

 Ironhack loves coding, but we also like to practice extreme sports.
 In a new line of products, we have created a new company called _IronSkydive_.
 We offer a full skydiving experience.

-We are hoping you could help us to create our website because we are swamped starting the company and making sure that all our papers are aligned with the rules. :see_no_evil:
+We are hoping you could help us create our website because we are swamped starting the company and making sure that all our papers are aligned with the rules. :see_no_evil:

 As we mentioned earlier, you'll be working on this exercise through the next couple of lessons, but in the end, your goal is: